Rivoli Cinemas

-The eight-screen, heritage registered, free standing Rivoli Cinemas, currently operating within the Village Cinemas chain.

 Rivoli Cinemas (also known as Rivoli Theatre and New Rivoli Theatre) is an eight-screen multiplex in the Hawthorn East suburb of Melbourne.
-Noted for its Art Deco architecture, the cinema was first built in 1940, and reopened as a multiplex in 2000 following a renovation and expansion.
+Noted for its Streamline Moderne architecture, the cinema was built in 1940, and reopened as a multiplex in 2000 following a renovation and expansion.

 History of the cinema

 Located at 200 Camberwell Road, Rivoli Cinemas opened on 11 October 1940, with a showing of French Without Tears, starring Ray Milland.
 It had a capacity of 1,644 (Stalls 1004; Circle 640).

 It replaced a 1921 theatre of the same name, that had been located in Burke Road and designed by Frank Richardson.
 Robert McGleish, a notable figure in the Melbourne cinema scene of the time and manager of the first Rivoli, was responsible for the new cinema's construction and it was designed by architects H. Vivian Taylor & Soilleux.

 In 1968, it was the first cinema in Australia to be converted to twin auditoriums, enabling cinema goers to choose which movie to watch.
 The main auditorium was split with the balcony becoming the main cinema, retaining the elaborate plasterwork, while the smaller cinema created in the stalls area did not.

 This action may have allowed the cinema to weather the post-war decline into the 1990s when cinema going regained popularity.
 An extensive $16 million restoration and expansion began in 1999, including a large addition on the west side of the building to incorporate six new screens.

-In 2005, the Rivoli was added to the Victorian Heritage Register.
+The Rivoli Theatre was added to the Victorian Heritage Register on 10 February 2005 in recognition of its architectural, historical and social significance.